Inert Detritus The Internet's dust bunnies

 20 November 2007 @ 10am

-What “Why Spatiality Is Nonsense” Missed
+What “Why Spatiality is Nonsense” Missed

 Rixstep just published an article about why spatial file navigation doesn’t work in today’s file systems: there’s just too many files.
 And if you assume you’re trying to assign a unique location on screen to each folder, you’re absolutely right: you’d have to be insane.
 But navigating in (for the moment, we’ll use the OS 9 Finder as our benchmark, seeing as OS X’s brokenness) Ye Olde Finder, I never have more than a few folders open at once, and when I do, they relate to each other.
 What are the odds that I’ll be opening ~/Documents/Desktop Pictures at the same time as /usr/share/lib?
 Or, for that matter, why in the world would I navigate the Unix underpinning (/bin, /dev, /var) with Finder at all?
 Any manipulations I want to perform on the contents of those folders are only available in a shell to begin with, so why bother navigating through them spatially?